nearform/bioconductor.org/README.md

                 a `.<extension>` file containing the raw source content.
                 You can actually use whatever extension you want.

-            - The default behavior is that the `index.md` in each folder living inside content will be filtered into HTML.
-For example, the `index.md` living inside content/help will be written into `output/help/index.html`.
+            - The default behavior is that a content file like `install.md` is filtered into HTML and then written to `output/install/index.html`.
 This scheme allows for clean URLs that avoid having a file extension.

+            - Folders like `about` living inside content have their own default `index` files within.

 - layouts :: This is where the content templates live.
 Important details:

-            - Files that live directly inside the layout folder are the old layouts, the new layouts would live inside /component
+            - Files that live directly inside the layout folder are the layouts, the content blocks would live inside /component

 - lib :: Ruby helper functions and nanoc extensions live here.
 Files in this directory are automatically loaded by nanoc during